 - Bubble Bobble (two to three "officially" in its original series which branched off, although there are three second-installments and two third-installments, not counting subsequent games, one spinoff and its own four-installment arcade series, sub-series, and subsequent games.)

-- Warcraft (three generations of real time strategy games, plus expansions, then World of Warcraft, an MMO, plus its expansions, and numerous spin off books of varying quality and canonicalness)
+- Warcraft (three generations of real time strategy games, plus expansions, then World of Warcraft, an MMO, plus its expansions, and numerous spin off materials of varying quality and canonicalness).

 - Super Robot Wars